 Seeing the word count of a post or page in WordPress is extremely easy in the block editor.

-Just click the little info icon at the top of the editor with the i in the circle.
+Just click the little document overview icon at the top of the editor with the lines.

-This screen will give you information about your article including word count, characters, heading count, paragraph count, and blocks used.
+This screen will give you information about your article, mainly the block structure.
+You’ll need to click the outline section for information about your article including word count, characters, and time to read.

-The info menu also gives you a document outline of all your post heading titles.
+The document overview menu also gives you an outline of all your post heading titles.
 Great for quickly navigating longer articles.

 That by far is the easiest way to see word count for a post in WordPress.
 If you need more detailed word count data on your WordPress site keep reading.